anirudhkhatry/anirudhkhatry-website/content/home/experience.md

       * Spearheaded the clustering and landmark detection tasks, and developed a novel fingerprinting technique for images.

-      * Successfully published our research paper titled “Landmarks and Regions: A Robust Approach to Data Extraction” at PLDI 2022, San Diego.
+      * Successfully published our research paper titled “Landmarks and Regions: A Robust Approach to Data Extraction” at the Conference on Programming Languages Design and Implementation 2022, San Diego.

   - title: Machine Learning Intern
     company: Human Rights First